inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 Inductiva provides an API to easily run large-scale computational simulations on the cloud.

-To accomodate different workflows and user preferences, we offer three ways to interact with our API: the[Python Client](../../api-functions/api/index.md), the [Command-Line Interface (CLI)](../../api-functions/cli/overview.md), and the **Web Console**.
+To accomodate different workflows and user preferences, we offer three ways to interact with our API: the **[Python Client](../../api-functions/api/index.md)**, the **[Command-Line Interface (CLI)](../../api-functions/cli/overview.md)**, and the **Web Console**.
 While each tool can be used independently, they are designed to work together, providing a unified experience for managing your simulations.

 This page explains the purpose of each component and how they all fit together.